Notes composed while reading C Primer Plus.

 parameter only require the type of the pointer to be specified in either

 is not correctly specified.
-Conversely the 3
+Conversely the3inint sum(int arr[3][4], int rows);will be ignored.

 - Before the introduction of C99 it was cumbersome to write a function